 What is Language?
-General charecteristics of Language.
-Dravidian Family of Languages and its specific features, Antiquity of Kannada Language, Different Phases of its Development.
+General characteristics of Language.
+Dravidian Family of Languages and its specific features.
+Antiquity of Kannada Language.
+Different phases of its Development.

-Dialects of Kannada Language : Regional and Social Various aspects of development of Kannada Language : phonological and Semantic changes.
+Dialects of Kannada Language: Regional and Social.
+Various aspects of developments of Kannada Language: phonological and Semantic changes.
 Language borrowing.